sakakit/BracketColorizer/ReadMe.md

 BracketColorizer is an editor-assistance plugin for JetBrains IntelliJ Platform IDEs.
 It colorizes brackets in source code based on nesting depth to make matching pairs easier to visually track.
 - Supported brackets: (), [], {}, <> (angle brackets are heuristically distinguished depending on context)
 - How it works: When a language plugin provides a SyntaxHighlighter, the plugin excludes comments/strings and colors brackets accordingly; otherwise it falls back to simple text scanning (language-agnostic).
-- Customization: You can adjust the color set and the maximum nesting depth in settings.
+- Customization: You can adjust the color set in settings.
+The number of nesting levels is fixed (9).
 - Purpose: Help you quickly follow bracket pairs even in deeply nested code, improving readability and maintainability.

 ## Notice about AI generation